Avon Lake Power Plant

 The Avon Lake Power Plant was a coal-fired power plant located in Avon Lake, Ohio.

 History

 The Avon Lake Power Plant was built in July 1926 at a cost of $30 million.
 At the time, it was one of the largest coal-powered plants in the world.
 The plant used water from Lake Erie to condense steam that left the turbines.
 To function, the plant pumped twice as much water as the city water works.
 By 1950, the plant was burning 4,000 tons of coal per day.

-After pressure from the Environmental Protection Agency in the 2010's, the owners agreed to shut down the plant.
+After pressure from the Environmental Protection Agency in the 2010s, the owners agreed to shut down the plant.
 The last unit was decommissioned on April 1, 2022.
 The plant was demolished over the course of the next few years with the final remnants being imploded in December 2024.
 As of 2025, Avon Lake city officials intend to turn the area into a public park.